Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The amount of waste, including items that are double packaged.
+We have an egg farm just down the road, which hardly any students knew about.
+We found it when we were looking at our map.

 Has this kit prompted any new food related initiatives within your school?
-They though they might try pickle with sugar in ha ha.
+Worm farm, less lunchbox waste (ongoing), making our own pickles is way cheaper!

 Helpful Report